 Visit www.houseexchange.org.uk to view properties available for exchange or advertise your home to be considered.
-To download the forms for each party to complete, please click HERE.
+Please contact Osprey Housing and any of the other relevant landlords, to receive the necessary forms for you to complete.

 In the instance of both transfers and exchanges, it is important you have maintained your tenancy conditions with a clear rent account and property in good condition.
 If you would like to discuss your housing options, please contact your Housing Officer for more information and advice.